NethermindEth/Forta-Agents/sandwich/README.md

 ## Description

-This agent detects transactions with a possiblity of MEV attacks.
+This agent detects transactions with a possibility of MEV attacks.

 ## Supported Chains